rbind/blog.jemu.name/content/posts/2020-05-17-migrating-themes-and-overhauling-the-rest/index.en.md

 ## The Very Last Bit: Auto-Linking Headers

-Lastly, I was about to write about I had previously used a custom [render-hook](https://gohugo.io/getting-started/configuration-markup#markdown-render-hooks) I found on the hugo issue tracker.
+Lastly, I was about to write about how I had previously used a custom [render-hook](https://gohugo.io/getting-started/configuration-markup#markdown-render-hooks) I found on the hugo issue tracker.
 This made all the `<h(n)>` headings automatically be a hyperlink to themselves, which I usually like for easier section-accurate link sharing.
 I have not re-implemented this for my current theme, and since [the proposed render-hook was merged while I was still working on this post](https://github.com/gohugoio/hugo/issues/6713#event-3342223328), I think I'll just wait for the next release of hugo to do the lifting for me.

 ## Conclusion